 Bear In Sheep’s Clothing

 Bear In Sheep’s Clothing has a variety of bases with rich texture and stitch definition and colourways ranging from moody and saturated, bright neon realness to subtle speckled whispers, and everything in between!
 Bernie is passionate about luxury fibres sourced as locally and ethically as possible.
 At the moment, that means British wool, spun in Britain.
 She dyes them in Belfast with love and care, taking the health of the planet into consideration with every step.
+I also wrote about her related to Tits Out Collective and her 2018 Advent Calendar fade.

 Dublin Dye Company started in 2007 in Blackrock, Dublin above This is Knit.
 When TIK moved to Powerscourt, Dublin Dye moved too.
 It’s currently run by Yvonne out of her home in South Dublin.
 She loves dyeing yarn and seeing what projects people make from yarns she has dyed.